emeric-gh/MIT-OCW-6.042J/README.md

 # MIT-OCW-6.042J
-My Coursework for MIT OCW: Mathematics for Computer Science
+My Coursework for MIT OCW: Mathematics for Computer Science, As Taught in Spring 2015